ropensci/DataPackageR/vignettes/usingDataPackageR.md

 Saving functions and data ...
 Making help files ...
 Done.
-Further steps are described in './Test/Read-and-delete-me'.
+Further steps are described in '/var/folders/jh/x0h3v3pd4dd497g3gtzsm8500000gn/T//Rtmp3EWJ9k/mtcars20/Read-and-delete-me'.
 Adding DataVersion string to DESCRIPTION
 Creating data and data-raw directories configuring yaml file
-                                                                    # created in the Rmd file.
 ```

-### Package skeleton structure
+### What's in the package skeleton structure?

-This has created a directory, "Test" with the skeleton of a data package.
+This has created a datapackage source tree named "mtcars2" (in a temporary directory).

-The `DESCRIPTION` file should be filled out to describe your package.
-It contains a new `DataVersion` string, and the
-revision is automatically incremented if the packaged data changes.

-`Read-and-delete-me` has some helpful instructions on how to proceed.

-The `data-raw` directory is where the data cleaning code (`Rmd`) files reside.
+For a real use case you would pick a `path` on your filesystem where you could then initialize a new github repository for the package.

-The contents of this directory are:
+The contents of `mtcars20` are:

 ```
                 levelName
-1 Test
+1  mtcars20
-2  °--Test
+2   ¦--DESCRIPTION
-3      ¦--DESCRIPTION
+3   ¦--R
 4   ¦--Read-and-delete-me
+5   ¦--data
-5      ¦--data-raw
+6   ¦--data-raw
-6      ¦   °--subsetCars.Rmd
+7   ¦   °--subsetCars.Rmd
-7      °--datapackager.yml
+8   ¦--datapackager.yml
+9   ¦--inst
+10  ¦   °--extdata
+11  °--man
 ```

-`datapackager.yml` can be edited as necessary to include additional processing scripts (which should be placed in `data-raw`), and raw data should be located under under `/inst/extdata`.
-It should be copied into that path and the data munging scripts edited to read from there.

-### Yaml configuration

-Here are the contents of `datapackager.yml`:
+You should fill out the `DESCRIPTION` file to describe your data package.
+It contains a new `DataVersion` string that will be automatically incremented when the data package is built *if the packaged data has changed*.

+The user-provided code files reside in `data-raw`.
+They are executed during the data package build process.

+### A few words abou the YAML config file

+A `datapackager.yml` file is used to configure and control the build process.

+The contents are:

 ```